David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

   >

   *Here’s what it looks like in David’s Logseq notes (used during testing).
-In production, this is powered by a proper graph database like Memgraph or Neo4j.*
+In production, this is powered by a graph database like Memgraph or Neo4j.*
   <h2 align='center'>
   A Visual View of a Knowledge-Graph
   </h2>